Kovalskiii/gesture-recognition/README.md

 # gesture-recognition
-Prediction of gestures based by capturing of muscles contractions and ML
+Prediction of gestures based on capturing of muscles contractions and ML

 Based on PyoMyo library.